rcrderby/crg-container/README.md

 ### 4. Stop the CRG Application

-To stop the instance of CRG running in Docker compose:
+To stop the instance of CRG running in Docker Compose:

 1. Press `Ctrl+C` to stop CRG.